An average trading volume for Ballard Power Systems Inc. (BLDP) has been steady over the recent period. - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of BLDP by taking a closer look at its different ratios.
-For the most recent quarter (mrq), Quick Ratio is recorded 14.40 and its Current Ratio is at 15.20.
+We take a closer look at BLDP’s different ratios to gain a better understanding of the stock.
+For the most recent quarter (mrq), Quick Ratio is recorded 13.60 and its Current Ratio is at 14.40.
 In the meantime, Its Debt-to-Equity ratio is 0.01 whereas as Long-Term Debt/Eq ratio is at 0.01.

 Upgrades & Downgrades